Fraud, Waste & Abuse

 - Calling the Member Services number below and following the prompts for fraud.
 Our Fraud, Waste, and Abuse hotline is available 24 hours a day.

-- Completing the Fraud, Waste and Abuse Reporting Formand mailing it to the address below
+- Completing the Fraud, Waste and Abuse Reporting Form

 - Sending us a letter addressed to: